CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 #### Embeddings and Sortings Used in the (Final) CMOA Installation

+All of these files are also linked above.

 * **Visual Similarity:** [```embedding_inception_features_0.001_05.tsv```](): <br />Photographs are clustered by their visual similarity
 * **Keywords:** [```new_combined_features_m4_0.001_10.tsv```](https://storage.googleapis.com/teenieharris/embeddings/new_combined_features_m4_0.001_10.tsv): <br />Photographs are clustered by the similarity of their textual descriptions.
 * **Year:** [```rect-sort-year.tsv```](https://storage.googleapis.com/teenieharris/sorts/rect-sort-year.tsv): <br />Photographs are sorted by the (estimated) year in which they were taken, from earliest (top) to most recent (bottom).
 Images in the top region have no year data.